Moduli of flat connections in positive characteristic: Abstract

 \section{Abstract}

-{Exploiting the description of rings of differential operators as Azumaya algebras on cotangent bundles, we show that the moduli stack of flat connections on a curve defined over an algebraically closed field of positive characteristic is \'etale locally equivalent to a moduli stack of Higgs bundles over the Hitchin base.
-We then study the interplay with stability and generalize a result of Laszlo--Pauly, concerning properness of the Hitchin map.
-Using Arinkin's autoduality of compactified Jacobians we extend the main result of Bezrukavnikov--Braverman, the Langlands correspondence for $D$-modules in positive characteristic for smooth spectral curves, to the locus of integral spectral curves.}
+Exploiting the description of rings of differential operators as Azumaya algebras on cotangent bundles, we show that the moduli stack of flat connections on a curve (allowed to acquire orbifold points), defined over an algebraically closed field of positive characteristic is \'etale locally equivalent to a moduli stack of Higgs bundles over the Hitchin base.
+We then study the interplay with stability and generalise a result of Laszlo--Pauly, concerning properness of the Hitchin map.
+Using Arinkin's autoduality of compactified Jacobians we extend the main result of Bezrukavnikov--Braverman, the Langlands correspondence for $D$-modules in positive characteristic for smooth spectral curves, to the locus of integral spectral curves.
+We prove that Arinkin's autoduality satisfies an analogue of the Hecke eigenproperty.